Jameseluke/OutlookHierarchy/README.md

-# OutlookHierarchy
+# Outlook Hierarchy For Visio Import
-Powershell script to pull full hierarchy information from Outlook from a list of names for import into Visio.
+Powershell script to pull full hierarchy information from Outlook for a given list of names for import into Visio.
 Connects Employees to Manager based on alias (contains employeeID) User will be queried on whether each name inputted matches the employee found